NicolaLancellotti/about-swift/README.md

 ### Contents
 Explanations and samples about:
-* Swift Programming Language.
+* Swift Programming Language
-* Swift Standard Library (in developing).
+* Swift Standard Library (in developing)

 ### Target audience
 Developers familiar with object-oriented programming.